Spiritual

 Daniel Prechtel, OblSB, DMin, is the founder

-and senior associate of Lamb & Lion Spiritual Guidance Ministries
+and senior associate spirtiual director of Lamb & Lion Spiritual

-leaders of spiritual growth and guidance small groups and retreats.
+for leaders of spiritual growth and guidance small groups and retreats

 served for six years (1996-2002) as a practicum supervisor of a two year